JSN190/MultiredditNav/README.md

 Violentmonkey is recommended for Chromium/Chrome and Firefox as it's an actively maintained open source implementation.

-To install the script, create a new userscript in the userscript manager and paste the contents, or use the import from URL option, pointing to the [raw copy](https://raw.githubusercontent.com/JSN190/MultiredditNav/master/multiredditnav.user.js) of the `multiredditnav.user.js` script on the repository.
+To install the script, simply open the [raw copy](https://raw.githubusercontent.com/JSN190/MultiredditNav/master/multiredditnav.user.js) of the `multiredditnav.user.js` script and your userscript manager will take over from here.

 ## License
 ```